 Twin Cities Stages is a blog written by Laura Kulm Kinniburgh.
 It focuses on theater (improv, plays, musicals, Opera) in the Twin Cities and the surrounding metro area.
 TCS can be found on Facebook, instagram and on twitter @twincitystages, and be contacted by email at onstagetwincities@gmail.com.

-What Stirs Your Soul is a lifestyle blog by Tracy Jo Blowers, who is passionate about Minnesota.
+TRACY SEES STUFF is a lifestyle blog by Tracy Jo Blowers, who is passionate about Minnesota.
 The thriving arts scene, amazing restaurants, and the perfect combination of nature and city life.
 She will stir your soul with the best life has to offer from Minneapolis and beyond.
-Connect via email at tracy@whatstirsyoursoul.com or social media @whatstirsyoursoul.
+Connect via email at tracyseesstuff@gmail.com or social media @tracyseesstuff.

 Do you have opinions on local theater?
 The Twin Cities Theater Bloggers (TCTB) features a variety of voices who write about theater in our community.
 If you, or someone you know, is interested in getting involved with TCTB or even is thinking of becoming one of us, please send us a message on our Facebook page.